CarlosHdzR/predial-backend/README.md

 # Cadastral Management Platform - Backend
-API developed with Node and used by the project [predial-frontend](https://github.com/carloshrod/predial-frontend).
+API developed with Node, Express and MongoDb, and used by the project [predial-frontend](https://github.com/carloshrod/predial-frontend).

 ## Technologies and libraries
 * Node